 - Preheat oven to 350 degrees F. Arrange cookie dough pieces on a parchment or foil lined baking sheet spacing about 3 inches apart.
 Bake 10-12 minutes (these are better underbaked than over!) or until golden brown around the edges.

-- As soon as the cookies come out of the oven, set reserved Oreo pieces on hot cookie, crème side down to they will adhere.
+- Optional: As soon as the cookies come out of the oven, set reserved Oreo pieces on hot cookie, crème side down to they will adhere.
 If the cookies have spread during baking, gently push edges inward with inverted tip of a spatula.

 - Let cool until firm enough to remove from baking sheet.